Hare Pie Day takes place in Hallaton, Leicestershire on Easter Monday.

 It appears to have started in 1770.
 The story is that on Easter Monday in this year, the local Lady was being chased by a bull.
 A hare ran across the bull’s path, throwing it off and saving the Lady.
 She left in her will a piece of land to the vicar, and asked that on Easter Monday, twenty-four Penny Loaves of bread, 2 hare pies and ale be given to those in need.

-People then march to Hare-Pie Bank, led by someone wearing a green robe, and carrying a pole with the metal figure of a hare on top of it.
+People then march to Hare-Pie Bank, led by someone dressed in a green robe carrying a pole with the metal figure of a hare on top of it.

-The battle is repeated three times for each keg.
+The battle is repeated three times, once for each keg.
 The winning village is the one that gets 2 out of 3.